solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 psql -U solana -p 5433 -h 10.138.0.9 -w -d solana -f create_schema.sql
 ```

-After this, it is ready to start the validator with the plugin by using the
+After this, start the validator with the plugin by using the `--accountsdb-plugin-config`
-`--accountsdb-plugin-config` argument mentioned above.
+argument mentioned above.

 ### Destroy the Schema Objects